datasektionen/infra/README.md

 When asked about preferred protocol for git operations, pick any and then pick `no` or `Skip` on the following option.
 (And then wonder how they managed to make such a horrible cli tool).

-The `admin:org` scope is needed to set github actions secrets and variables.
+The `admin:org` scope is needed to set GitHub actions secrets and variables.